MDAnalysis/solvation-analysis/joss_paper/paper.md

 times [@Self:2019], summarized in \autoref{fig:summary}.
 To make visualization fast, the package includes a robust set of plotting tools built on top of `Matplotlib` and `Plotly` [@matplotlib:2007] [@plotly:2015].
-A full set of tutorials based on state-of-the-art electrolyte systems [@Hou:2019] [@Dong-Joo:2022] are also included to familiarize new researchers with solvation structure analysis.
+A full set of tutorials based on state-of-the-art battery electrolytes [@Hou:2019] [@Dong-Joo:2022] are also included to familiarize new researchers with solvation structure analysis.
 Together, these features allow for rapid interactive or programmatic calculation of solvation properties.